- Company

 You mentioned you currently live in Belgium.
 How did you end up working at Sudolabs?

 I first learned about Sudolabs working as a Community manager.
 They approached us about a potential partnership and I remember being super excited about working together.
 It’s hard to explain, but I immediately got this feeling that this has to be a great place to work.
-When I started to learn Product design, it was a no-brainer that Sudolabs was going to be the first place I will apply to once I would be “job ready”.
-Lucky for me I got hired and working here for almost 9 months I can say, that I was 100% right.
+When I started to learn Product design, it was a no-brainer that Sudolabs was going to be the first place I would apply to once I was “job-ready”.
+Lucky for me I got hired and worked here for almost 9 months I can say, that I was 100% right.
 It truly is a great place to work.

 When you say Sudolabs is a great place to work, what do you mean by it?

-What are the biggest obstacles for you to get project done? (technical, client...)
+What are the biggest obstacles for you to get the project done? (technical, client...)

 The design is probably never truly done (hahaha) and you could change, improve and iterate things forever.
 So finding the right balance between the project scope, clients’ preferences, budget, and timeline, while delivering a great design can be a real challenge.